Tawasa people: Language

-The Indians had their own language known as Tawasa language, however there have been accounts of other tribes noticing only small differences between the Tawasa language and theirs.
+The Indians had their own language known as the Tawasa language, however there have been accounts of other tribes noticing only small differences between the Tawasa language and theirs.
 The Tawasa people were known to have spoken a very similar language to the Alabama tribe, however linguistic evidence has been shown that the Tawasa showed some of the same words and dialect choices resembled more of the Hitchiti tribe.

 The Account of Lamhatty

 The Account of Lamhatty refers to a document that lists remembrances from a Tawasan Indian known as Lamhatty, who was captured and enslaved by Creek Natives.
 The document was interpreted by historian Robert Beverly, who sat down with Lamhatty to learn about and document his travels and experiences with other tribes.
 The article includes descriptions of tribes encountered, and mappings of how and where the tribes made settlements.
 Lamhatty was originally a part of the Tawasa Tribe, however when he was captured he was sold to another tribe known as the Shawnee Indians.
 Lamhatty stayed with the Shawnee tribe, until he escaped to find refuge with the English, in Virginia.
 At this time, Lamhatty met Beverly, who then began to break down Lamhatty's travels.